columnflow/columnflow/docs/user_guide/ml.md

 The `cls_dict` needs to be flat.
 The keys of the dictionary are set as class attributes and are therefore also accessible by using `self`.
 The configuration with `derive` has two main advantages:
-- manageability, since the dictionary can come from loading a config file and these can be changed fairly easy
+- ==manageability==, since the dictionary can come from loading a config file and these can be changed fairly easy
-- flexibility, multiple settings require only different configuration files
+- ==flexibility==, multiple settings require only different configuration files
 ```{literalinclude} ./ml_code.py
 :language: python
 :start-at: hyperparameters =